The Sword Coast

 Age: 38 years old

-Appearance; green eyes, black/gray hair, fair skin, scar on right side of face
+Appearance; Blue eyes, black/gray hair with a white streak, fair skin, fresh scar on right side of face

-Karthos was from a small fishing village near the bustling port metropolis of Baldur’s Gate.
-At least, that’s where he was found.
-Washed ashore, in a crib of carved driftwood, carried by monsterous gales.
-Something was strange about the winds that blew that day, something powerful.
+Karthos was found near the outer city of the bustling port metropolis, Baldur’s Gate.
+Washed ashore, in a crib of carved driftwood, carried by monstrous gales.
+Something was in the wind that day, something powerful.
 He was found by a woman, staring over the edge of a cliff into the churning abyss below.

 Had the gods finally answered her prayers?